Wahe3bru/mm-github-pages-starter/_drafts/sql-server-notes.md

 -- Loop code starting point
 BEGIN
 	SELECT @counter = @counter + 1
+  -- if @counter reaches 27 break out of loop
+  IF @counter = 27
+      BREAK
 -- Loop finish
 END
 -- Check the value of the variable